tiaa-forum-org/TIAA-BrandThemeComponent/Readme.md

 Discourse header on top of the forum home page), as well as a few files/scripts to support the development and support of these files
 ## Repo Design Conventions
-This repository is comprised of 3 branches:
+This repository comprises 3 branches:
 - prod - this is for production (should be pretty stable)
 - test - use this branch to get a header for the test instance (used for testing/staging)
 - dev - this branch is where development happens, usually on a localhost machine...